Tacoma Rainiers Game Notes - at Reno

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI

-THE RAINIERS: Dropped the third game of the series 8-2 to Reno on Thursday...the Rainiers scored the game's first run on a Ben Williamson double to take a 1-0 lead...Reno answered in the bottom of the frame as the first four batters reached against Logan Evans to eventually get out to a 3-1 lead...the Aces tacked on two more runs in the third inning, leading 5-1...the Rainiers only had three runners reaching scoring position from the second inning through the sixth...Rhylan Thomas scored on a wild pitch in the seventh to make it 5-2, but Reno scored three times in the eighth inning to win the game 8-2.
+DIAZ BUMP DAY: LHP Jhonathan Diaz will make his first Rainiers start of the season today...Diaz made his 2025 debut with Seattle on Tuesday, finishing the game against Detroit by throwing 1.1 scoreless innings, allowing one hit and striking out one...in 2024 with Tacoma, Diaz went 9-3 with a 4.36 ERA in 23 appearances (22 starts), striking out 120 in 117.2 innings...Diaz will be making his 11th career appearance and ninth start against Reno today, owning a 3-2 record and a 6.00 ERA against the Aces...this will be Diaz' fifth start at Greater Nevada Field, where he has allowed 21 earned runs in 19.1 innings, going 2-1with a 9.78 ERA

-ROSTER RECAP: The Mariners selected the contract of RHP Luis F. Castillo on Friday, and Designated RHP Hagen Danner for Assignment...Castillo made one start for the Rainiers (March 30 vs Round Rock), throwing 5.2 innings of one-run baseball, allowing two hits, two walks and striking out a pair...Danner made two relief appearances for Tacoma, earning a win on March 30 against Round Rock...in two appearances, he threw 2.2 scoreless innings, allowing two hits, three walks and striking out one...the Rainiers added LHP Jhonathan Diaz and INF Leo Rivas to the active roster today, as well...Diaz made one Major League relief appearance with Seattle, tossing 1.1 scoreless innings on April 1 against Detroit...Rivas was recalled by Seattle on April 1, but did not appear in a game and was optioned back on April 3.
+NEVER SAVE NEVER!: In the Rainiers' 7-6 win over Reno on Friday night, Drew Pomeranz closed out the ninth inning, picking up the first minor league save of his career and his 10th save overall, including his time in the Major Leagues...his last save came on August 11, 2020 at Los Angeles (NL) while pitching for San Diego...Friday's game also marked the first time since 2005 that the Rainiers had a pitchers at least 36 years old start (Casey Lawrence - 37y 159d) and finish (Drew Pomeranz 36y 134d) the same game.

-BEN DOING IT WITH THE BAT, TOO: INF Ben Williamson recorded his second consecutive multi-hit game on Thursday, going 2-for-4 with his first extra-base hit at Triple-A, clubbing a first-inning double...Williamson has recorded hits in five of the team's first six games...after starting the season 3-for-15, Williamson now has four hits in his last eight at-bats.
-GET THE KEYS, START THE FORD: Harry Ford led off the game for the Rainiers on Wednesday, marking the first time that a catcher led off the game for Tacoma since Rob Johnson did so on May 27, 2007 at Tucson and just the third time a catcher has led off for Tacoma since 2005...Ford went 1-2 with three walks and three runs scored...Ford has led off 154 of the 360 games he's played in his career...in those 154 games as the leadoff batter, Ford has hit .258/.398/.397 with 14 home runs and 113 walks to 151 strikeouts.
+BEN DOING IT WITH THE BAT, TOO: INF Ben Williamson recorded his second consecutive multi-hit game on Thursday, going 2-for-4 with his first extra-base hit at Triple-A, clubbing a first-inning double...Williamson has recorded hits in seven of the team's first eight games...after starting the season 3-for-15, Williamson now has six hits in his last 17 at-bats (.353 BA).

-REHAB RUNDOWN: RHP Troy Taylor was sent to the Rainiers on Tuesday to begin a Major League Rehab assignment...Taylor was placed on the Mariners' 15-Day Injured List on March 27 (retro March 24) for a right lat strain...Taylor threw in seven spring training games with Seattle, allowing two runs on five hits in 5.1 innings with one walk and one strikeout...Taylor spent 2024 between High-A Everett, Double-A Arkansas and Seattle, going 3-4 with a 1.27 ERA in the minor leagues and 0-0 with a 3.72 ERA in 21 Major League appearances...in his first outing with the Rainiers, Taylor allowed two runs on four hits, striking out one...his fastball topped out at 97.9 mph.
+REHAB RUNDOWN : RHP Troy Taylor was sent to the Rainiers on Tuesday to begin a Major League Rehab assignment...Taylor was placed on the Mariners' 15-Day Injured List on March 27 (retro March 24) for a right lat strain...Taylor threw in seven spring training games with Seattle, allowing two runs on five hits in 5.1 innings with one walk and one strikeout...Taylor spent 2024 between High-A Everett, Double-A Arkansas and Seattle, going 3-4 with a 1.27 ERA in the minor leagues and 0-0 with a 3.72 ERA in 21 Major League appearances...in his two outings with the Rainiers, Taylor allowed two runs on five hits, striking out two in 1.2...his fastball has topped out at 97.9 mph.

 ROLLING INTO RENO: The first road trip of the 2025 season takes the Rainiers to Reno for a six-game series against the Aces...the Rainiers went 19-8 against Reno last season and 7-5 at Greater Nevada Field...the Rainiers hit .281 at Greater Nevada Field last sea- son, their third-highest mark of any PCL venue...the club's 15 home runs last year at GNF are the most they hit at any road ballpark in 2024.